saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/gestures/README.md

 If you want to run the tests on Sauce Labs real devices then you can run the Android test with

     // If using the US DC
-    mvn clean test -Dtest=ImageInjectionAndroidTest -Dregion=us
+    mvn clean test -Dtest=GesturesAndroidNativeAppTest -Dregion=us

     // If using the EU DC
-    mvn clean test -Dtest=ImageInjectionAndroidTest -Dregion=eu
+    mvn clean test -Dtest=GesturesAndroidNativeAppTest -Dregion=eu

-The tests will be executed on a Samsung Galaxy 12.
+The tests will be executed on a Samsung Galaxy with OS Android 12.

 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command